marco-a/AVRUtils/README.md

 ```

 As you can see, the logic of the code is completely isolated from the physical locations of the pins!
 And guess what?
 The code is efficient as well!
-Have a look at the generated [assembly](https://github.com/marco-a/AVRUtils/blob/master/example.s), if you dare :-)
+Take a look at the generated [assembly](https://github.com/marco-a/AVRUtils/blob/master/example.s).

 ### I/O bus example